 Table 1.
 Interpretation of SPI index

-In this work, the period of time for drought analysis is set to be 1 month.
+In this work, the period of time for drought analysis was set to be 1 month.
 Thus, the monthly precipitation data is analyzed by the statistical methods to determine the Z – score of the cumulative rainfall probability or SPI for each month and area.
-Firstly, the monthly precipitation data in a month in an area (X) from 1998 to present are gathered and are subsequently fitted into Gamma function (g(X)) in which the rainfall is statistically converted into the probability.
+Firstly, the monthly precipitation data in a month in an area (X) from 1998 to present were gathered and were subsequently fitted into Gamma function (g(X)) in which the rainfall is statistically converted into the probability.

 gX=1βα0∞yα-1e-ydyXα-1e-Xβ